eRGiBi/DRL-DroneNavigation/README.md

 ### 1. Introduction

-The autonomous navigation of drones is a challenging problem that is yet to be solved.
+Autonomous navigation of drones is a challenging problem that is yet to be solved.
 It requires the development of efficient algorithms for planning, control and intelligent decision-making amidst unexpected observations.
 Deep reinforcement learning (DRL) has shown promise in solving these problems, but it is still an open question how to best apply it.

 My original goal was to develop a DRL-based framework for autonomous drone racing, but this same model could be utilized for other, more relevant real-world scenarios, such as search and rescue, surveillance and package delivery.

 The simulator is designed to be lightweight, flexible and modular, based on the PyBullet-drones environment, with the algorithms mainly borrowed from the Stable-Baselines3 library.
 I also have used Tensorflow's TF-Agents, the OpenAI Gym library, and run tests using AirSim, CleanRL, and the RLLib library.

 The focus is on the Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC) algorithms, which are optimized for continuous control tasks.

 I evaluated the performance of the algorithms with a variety of differing hyperparameters and visualized the results in different ways.

-I also implemented and tested a variety of novel and research-based reward functions.
+A variety of novel and research-based reward functions were also implemented and tested.

 ---